megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 1. Each visual should fill most of the slide
 2. Add 2-3 bullet points below each visual
 3. Keep text minimal - let the visuals tell the story
-4. Use consistent color scheme throughout
+4. Use consistent color scheme throughout (avoiding greens and solid reds for clarity)
 5. Practice transitions between scenarios

 ### Estimated Presentation Time: